klevultd/frontend-sdk/packages/klevu-core/README.md

-# THIS IS WORK IN PROCESS!
-ALPHA!
-DO NOT USE FOR PRODUCTION!

 ![Klevu](../../images/klevu_header.jpg?raw=true "Klevu")

 # `@klevu/core`

 Klevu core is a library that helps developers to interact with Klevu API.
-It includes fetching function, easy to use functions operate queries, state management for filters, data transformations and event tracking for easier usage.
+It includes a fetching function, easy-to-use functions to perform queries, state management for filters, data transformations and event tracking for easier usage.

-The library can run it's code in browsers and in Node.js.
+The library can run its code in browsers and Node.js.

 [Api Reference can be found from here](docs/modules.md)